 - Add the tomato and cook for another minute.
 Season the veggies with a pinch of salt and black pepper.

-- While the veggies are cooking, add the eggs to a bowl, season with salt, pepper and add water.
+- While the veggies are cooking, add the eggs to a bowl, season with salt and pepper.

 - Whisk with a fork until smooth.